DoublePrecisionSoftware/jsontl/md/proposal.md

 As JSON is quickly becoming the standard for both over-the-wire and flat file data, there has become a need for utilties for dealing with data of this type.

-Many tools have been created: countless JSON parsing libraries, JSONPath, etc, but none so far have addressed the need for *transormation* of JSON data.
+Many tools have been created: countless JSON parsing libraries, JSONPath, JSONPatch, etc, but none so far have addressed the need for a fully featured transormation language for JSON data.

 Traditionally, XML has been the standard storage and transfer mechanism for complex data, and thus it was necessary for XSLT to become a standard language